 The most obvious is achieved by dividing the string in half by creating a node at the 12th fret (the 2nd harmonic).
-This doubles the frequency of the note and brings it up one octave.
+This doubles the frequency of the normal note and brings it up one octave.

 Dividing the string into four parts creates two octaves up and so on…

-Harmonics aren’t hard to play, but take a little bit of an “aha!” moment to realize what slight-of-hand movement you need to use.
+Harmonics aren’t hard to play, but take a little bit of an “A Ha!” moment to realize what slight-of-hand movement you need to use.

-The hardest part if figuring out the left hand finger’s minimum required pressure on the string and timing your pluck and release.
+The hardest part is figuring out the left hand finger’s minimum required pressure on the string along with timing your pluck and release.